TeowChoonRay/Alzheimer-Analysis/README.md

 In **Image**, we aim to create an image recognition model that can predict the type of dementia (`Non Demented`, `Very Mild Dementia`, `Mild Dementia` and `Moderate Dementia`) based on Brain MRI Images (were sliced along the z-axis into 256 pieces, and slices ranging from 100 to 160 were selected from each patient).

+## Motivation

+Witnessing the early signs of cognitive impairment in our loved ones has fueled our determination to contribute meaningfully to Alzheimer's research.
+With the prevalence of dementia-related concerns in Singapore's aging population, we are driven to explore innovative machine learning solutions that can aid in early detection.

 ## Models Used

 1. Linear Regression